LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/getting-started.md

 ### Configure your firewall

-Please follow [this](https://knowledge.liveperson.com/security-regulations-security-configuring-your-firewall.html) document to whitelist LivePerson IP ranges for your APIs, that should be used within `lambdas`.
+Please follow [this](https://knowledge.liveperson.com/security-regulations-security-configuring-your-firewall.html) document to whitelist LivePerson IP ranges for any APIs that will be used within `lambdas`.

 ### Accessing the LivePerson Functions User Interface